K-25: Closure and demolition

 Centrifuge cascades began operating at Oak Ridge in 1961.
 A gas centrifuge test facility (K-1210) opened in 1975, followed by a larger centrifuge plant demonstration facility (K-1220) in 1982.
 In response to an order from President Lyndon B. Johnson to cut production of enriched uranium by 25 percent, K-25 and K-27 ceased production in 1964, but in 1969 K-25 began producing uranium enriched to 3 to 5 percent for use in nuclear reactors.
 Martin Marietta Energy replaced Union Carbide as the operator in 1984.
 Gaseous diffusion ceased on 27 August 1985.
-The Oak Ridge Gaseous Diffusion Plant was renamed the Oak Ridge K-25 Site in 1989, and the East Tennessee Technology Park in 1996.
-Production of enriched uranium using gaseous diffusion ceased in Portsmouth in 2001, and at Paducah in 2013.
-Nowadays all commercial uranium enrichment in the United States is carried out using gas centrifuge technology.
+The Oak Ridge Gaseous Diffusion Plant was renamed the Oak Ridge K-25 Site in 1989 and the East Tennessee Technology Park in 1996.
+Production of enriched uranium using gaseous diffusion ceased in Portsmouth in 2001 and at Paducah in 2013.
+Presently all commercial uranium enrichment in the United States is carried out using gas centrifuge technology.

-The United States Department of Energy (DOE) contracted with British Nuclear Fuels Ltd (BNFL) in 1997 to decontaminate and decommission the facilities.
-Its subsidiary Reactor Sites Management Company Limited (RSMC) was acquired by EnergySolutions in June 2007.
+The United States Department of Energy contracted with British Nuclear Fuels Ltd in 1997 to decontaminate and decommission the facilities.
+Its subsidiary Reactor Sites Management Company Limited was acquired by EnergySolutions in June 2007.
 Initially K-29, K-31 and K-33 were to be retained for other uses, but it was subsequently decided to demolish them.
 Bechtel Jacobs, the environmental management contractor, assumed responsibility for the facility in July 2005.
-Demolition of K-29 began in January 2006, and was completed in August.
-Demolition of K-33 began in January 2011, and was completed ahead of schedule in September 2011.
-It was followed by the demolition of K-31, which began on 8October 2014, and was completed on 26 June 2015.
+Demolition of K-29 began in January 2006 and was completed in August.
+Demolition of K-33 began in January 2011 and was completed ahead of schedule in September.
+It was followed by the demolition of K-31, which began in October 2014 and was completed in June 2015.